5 Ways Rapid Cloud Adoption Is Benefitting Business Outcomes

 If 2020 taught the business universe anything, it’s that large-scale remote work is not only possible but also increasingly preferable, as leaders and workers alike found creative and inspired ways of getting things done.
 Central to that success, of course, was cloud adoption.

 Many companies were already on a path to digitization, but COVID-19 accelerated the adoption particularly of cloud technologies after legions of people were forced to work remotely.
-In the second quarter of 2020 alone, investors pledged nearly $3 billion to fund cloud-computing deals, and TechHQ reports that the cloud-computing market will be worth $623.3 billion by 2023.
+A Gallup poll in 2021 showed that 41% of white-collar employees work from home full time, and TechHQ reports that the cloud-computing market will be worth $623.3 billion by 2023.
 It’s clear that the cloud is here to stay.

 “The cloud is where you should be right now,” says Chris France, regional president of cloud-services provider Advance2000.
 “I tell my clients, ‘You get more IT bang for your buck being in the cloud versus having everything locally.’
 What we’re seeing is that the firms that had a majority of their compute resources in the cloud fared much better during this pandemic when they had to shift everybody home.”